2019, Volume 72 - Issue 4

 DOES CORRUPTION HAMPER INWARD FDI IN SOUTH AFRICA FROM OTHER AFRICAN COUNTRIES?
 A GRAVITY MODEL ANALYSISRead the article

-Abdulnasser HATEMI-J, Department of Economics and Finance, College of Business and Economics, United Arab Emirates University
+Abdulnasser HATEMI-J, Department of Accounting and Finance, College of Business and Economics, UAE University, Al Ain, The United Arab Emirates

 Safa AL-MOHANA, Department of Economics and Finance, College of Business and Economics, UAE University, Al Ain, UAE